nkrvlsi/CH32V003F4U6_IF_with_OLED/README.md

 ## 1. Components Needed

 1. CH32V003F4U6 Microcontroller
 2. 128x64 OLED Display (I2C)
+      - OLED stands for **Organic Light Emitting Diodes**.
+Unlike traditional LED displays which require a backlight, OLED displays consist of individual **organic molecules** that light up when an electric current is applied.
+This leads to displays that are thinner, lighter, and offer better contrast ratios compared to LCDs.
+      - An OLED is a type of diode that consists of an organic compound that emits light when current flows through it.
-3. Power Supply
+4. Power Supply
-4. Resistors, Capacitors, and Wires
+5. Resistors, Capacitors, and Wires
-5. Breadboard and Connectors
+6. Breadboard and Connectors

 ## 2. Circuit Design